nvaccess/nvda/user_docs/en/userGuide.md

 1. From the launcher, ensure the checkbox to agree to the license is checked.
 1. `Tab` to, and activate the "Install NVDA on this computer" button.
-1. Next, are settings to use NVDA during Windows sign-in and to create a desktop shortcut.
+1. Next, are options to use NVDA during Windows sign-in and to create a desktop shortcut.
 These are checked by default.
-If desired, press `tab` and `spaceBar` to change any of these settings, or leave them at the default.
+If desired, press `tab` and `spaceBar` to change any of these options, or leave them at the default.
 1. Press `enter` to continue.
 1. A Windows "User Account Control (UAC)" dialog appears asking "Do you want to allow this app to make changes to your PC?".
 1. Press `alt+y` to accept the UAC prompt.